 - Communication and language development-Working together encourages communication and develops skilful expression of thoughts and ideas, as well as the ability to listen to others.
 Reflection activities increase a child’s ability to understand and describe their internal state, wants and needs, linking to our school value of Belonging.

 Children with learning difficulties including autism, behavioural difficulties, speech and language difficulties and problems with hearing and vision all benefit from Forest School.
-Children with SEN tend to respond well because of the multi-sensory and enabling environment of Forest School, where children can explore and take supported risks.
+Children with SEND tend to respond well because of the multi-sensory and enabling environment of Forest School, where children can explore and take supported risks.
 Particular benefits include gaining more independence, reducing anxiety and creating a sense of belonging.

 The benefits of Forest School for all children are: